 There are also several factors that may increase the chance that you’ll feel bloated:

 For some people, bloating is not caused just by swallowing too much air.
-There are also several health issues that may cause bloating like food sensitivities, IBS, or Crohn’s disease so it’s important to check with your doctor if you are experiencing excessive bloating.
+There are also several health issues that may cause bloating so it’s important to check with your doctor if you are experiencing excessive bloating.

 For the most part, bloating is caused by the same factors for both men and women.
 That said, women’s hormones can play a role in the digestive system and can impact bloating.

 For example, women may notice changes in their digestive system throughout their menstrual cycle.
-This is caused by fluctuating levels of estrogen and progesterone which often cause issues like bloating and constipation.
+This is caused by fluctuating levels of hormones like estrogen and progesterone which often contribute to temporary digestive discomfort like bloating.

 Women who are going through menopause may also experience more bloating than normal.
 During perimenopause and menopause, women’s hormone levels are drastically changing and this change can affect systems throughout the body, including digestion.